 Age is no barrier to learning and we welcome all applications from suitably qualified students.

 We are happy to consider all international applications and if you are an international student, you may find it useful to visit our international pages for details of entry requirements from your home country.
 International applicants are advised to check with the BPS if your course qualifies for GBC .
 You can use the “Non-UK applicants” tab to apply for GBC.

-Wherever possible, you will be invited to the University to meet the Admissions Tutor for an informal interview and to have a tour of our campus.
-If you are an international applicant, it may not be possible for you to visit in person, so they may be conducted by Skype or phone.
+We assess this through your academic background, your personal statement, and a tutorial-style interview.
+Wherever possible, your tutorial interview will be conducted in person so that you may meet our Admissions Tutor, current students, and have a tour of the campus.
+If it is not possible for you to visit in person, so the tutorial interview may be conducted by Skype or phone.

-Our Admissions Team will be happy to answer any questions you may have:
+The Psychology Admissions Team would be happy to answer any questions you may have:

 Terms and conditions for prospective students